-Ultimate Guide on How to List Education on a Resume
+How to List Education on a CV (Resume): Guide and Examples

-Whether you are straight out of school or coming with some work experience, you may be wondering how to list education on a resume properly.
-It may seem straightforward, but there are quite a few things to consider, such as what to do if your education is unfinished or whether your university experience needs to go first no matter what.
+Whether you are straight out of high school education or coming with some work experience, you may be wondering how to list education on a resume properly.
+It may seem straightforward, but there are quite a few things to consider, such as what to do if your education is unfinished or whether your university experience needs to go first, no matter what.

-As a professional writing service, we are heavily invested in the success of everyone who hires us for custom writing, watches our videos, or reads our blogs.
+As an admission essay writing service, we are heavily invested in the success of everyone who hires an essay helper online, watches our videos, or reads our blogs.
+Simply send us your requirements and choose one of professional paper writers.
 That's why in this blog post, we're going to do our best to make sure you learn:

 - Why listing education on a resume is important